bigfarts/bn6inspector/README.md

 ### BizHawk

-1. Build the bn6inspector Go binary and run it.
+1. Download the latest binary release from https://github.com/bigfarts/bn6inspector/releases (or just build it yourself.)

 1. In `lua/bn6debug_bizhawk.lua`, set `USE_INSPECTOR` to `true`.